 By layering these operators, you can build a surprisingly detailed picture of someone’s professional interests.
 For example, a search like

 "sales automation" (to:HubSpot) (from:Prospect_Handle)would instantly show you if your prospect is talking about sales automation with a major player like HubSpot.
-That’s a powerful buying signal you can act on.
+That’s a powerful intent signal you can act on.

 Using Third-Party Tools to Uncover Hidden Like Data